MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - RDS runs on virtual machine; you don't have access to the operating systems (cannot SSH to it)
 	- patching of RDS operating system and DB is Amazon's responsibility
 - RDS is not serverless (except for Aurora Serverless)
+- manage DB engine configuration through the use of parameters in DB parameter group
 - backups
 	- **automated backup**
 		- point-in-time recovery within a retention period